isaactinghong/flutter_chatgpt_app/README.md

 Before you start, make sure you have the following:

-Flutter installed on your machine.
-You can follow the instructions here.
+- Flutter installed on your machine
-An API key for the OpenAI ChatGPT language model.
+- An API key for the OpenAI ChatGPT language model.
 You can apply for an API key here.

 ### Installation